-The highlight of Mardi Gras for many kids and their families is the daytime Children’s Parade.
-The parade follows the same 6-mile route as the evening parade and it is packed with family-friendly floats.
+The highlight of Lake Charles Mardi Gras for many kids and their families is the daytime Children’s Parade.
+The parade follows the same 6-mile route as the evening Mardi Gras parade and it is packed with family-friendly floats.
 Beads and trinkets fly all along the parade route, putting smiles on the faces of kids lining the street.

-We threw beads from the Lake Charles Visitor Bureau float, and it was a highlight of our travel in 2017.
+We threw beads from the Lake Charles Visitor Bureau float, and it was a highlight of that year’s travels.
 The moment when you make eye contact with a child as they catch your beads is just magical.

-McCool Travel tip: Kids really get caught up in the bead-catching fun and sometimes run after a fallen necklace.
-Keep a close eye on little ones and keep them out of the street.
+US Gulf Coast Travel tip: Kids really get caught up in the bead-catching fun and sometimes run after a fallen necklace.
+Watch the little ones and keep them out of the street.

 The main parade takes place on Mardi Gras night.
 The Krewe of Krewes Parade follows the same route as the Children’s Parade but the vibe is a little more on the wild side.
 This is where you will see krewe floats, many of them two stories high, crowded with bead-throwing adults.

 If your goal is to amass a giant collection of bead necklaces, then this is the parade for you.
 Be ready to catch when plastic cups, balls, and other goodies come flying your way from some of the floats.

 Even though many participants (both on and off the floats) are in a partying mood, we did not see anything too wild happen during the parade.
 Lake Charles prides itself on being a family-friendly place, so partying is kept to a reasonable level on Fat Tuesday.